projectGroupSW/Bad-Calculator-SW340/README.md

-# Bad Calculator – SW340 SQA Project
+# Bad Calculator – SW340 Software Quality Assurance Project

-A simple Java calculator project provided with intentional bugs and bad practices.
-This project was used to practice:
+This project is part of the SW340 Software Quality Assurance course.
+The provided **Bad Calculator** application contains several intentional bugs, code smells, and poor coding practices.
+The goal of this project was to analyze the project, identify issues, apply refactoring, write unit tests, and verify improvements using JaCoCo and SonarCloud.

+---

+## 🔹 Project Objectives
-- Running a Maven project
+- Run and understand the existing Calculator project
-- Detecting bugs and code smells
+- Identify bugs and bad practices
-- Refactoring Java code
+- Refactor and improve code quality
-- Writing JUnit test cases
+- Write JUnit test cases
-- Generating JaCoCo coverage reports
+- Generate JaCoCo coverage report
-- Using SonarCloud for code quality analysis
+- Analyze code quality using SonarCloud
+- Compare results before and after the refactor

+---

-## Requirements
+##  Tools Used
-- Java 17 or higher
+- **Java 17**
+- **Apache Maven**
+- **IntelliJ IDEA**
+- **JUnit 5**
-- Apache Maven
+- **JaCoCo** (Coverage)
+- **SonarCloud** (Static Analysis)
-- IntelliJ IDEA (recommended)
+- **GitHub**

-- GitHub + SonarCloud account
+---

 ##Project Structure